By: Puranjay Singh Last updated: 20 September 2017

 If your customer gives you a score of 9 or 10, they get an automated email that politely asks them if you can use their comments in a review.

-The reason why this hack works so well is because it cuts down the number of actions a user need to take in order to arrive at the desired destination.
+The reason why this growth hack works so well is because it cuts down the number of actions a user need to take in order to arrive at the desired destination.